 GDPR is considered to be one of the most significant changes in data protection in the past 20 years.
 There is no processing of sensitive personal data allowed without a user’s explicit consent.
 It has brought some major strict requirements on data handling procedures, transparency, documentation and user consent.
 As explicit consent of the user is required, pre-checked boxes or no action at all cannot be considered as consent.

 GDPR is considered a vital step towards protecting the fundamental rights of privacy of the users.
-It provides the users with the right of data portability, right to data access and the right to be forgotten.
-GDPR not just provide the user with user consent but also asks the website to save the same as evidence for any future reference needed.
+It provides the users with the right of data portability, the right to data access, and the right to be forgotten.
+GDPR not just provides the user with user consent but also asks the website to save the same as evidence for any future reference needed.
 Even in the case of loss of data or breach of data, the policy affirms there is an immediate notification sent to data protection authorities as well as the users.

 If the rules of GDPR are not compiled by your organization, a penalty of €20 million or 4% of worldwide revenue is applicable.

-Now that was about GDPR and how it affects all website.
+Now that was about GDPR and how it affects all websites.
 Google too has constantly been updating its policies to match up to the rules of GDPR.
 If you are familiar with tools like Google Analytics and Google Tag Managers you would know that both these are managed by Google and are third-party services.
 Hence, both these face some effects by the impact of GDPR policies.

 Making sure Google Analytics and Google Tag Manager is in compliance with GDPR

 Google Analytics is a tool that allows you to get real-time insights into how a website is being used, when and by whom.
 It works by means of a tracking code that is added to pages of your website.
 Each user is given a unique ID so as to recognize them when they return to the website.